 - Resource Conservation involves consideration of the materials and methods we build with, the waste in the building process, the life cycle of our home, and how we design to encourage future reuse and recycling.

-- Air Quality involves consideration of the toxicity of the materials we build with, and the ability of our homes to exchange fresh air and deal with mold cultivating moisture.
+- Air Quality involves consideration of the toxicity of the materials we build with, along with the ability of our homes to deal with air exchange and environmental toxins.

 Spiritual Sustainability addresses the considerations of how our home provides an atmosphere that cultivates peace and serenity, creative expression, and emotional security.